National Museum of Archaeology, Malta: National Numismatic Collection

 On the top floor, one can visit the National Numismatic Collection.
-Stemming from a donation bequeathed by Prof. Salvatore Luigi Pisani (1828-1908) in 1899, the collection has continued to grow and now consists of more than 16,000 coins, commemorative medals and dies.
+Stemming from a donation bequeathed by Prof. Salvatore Luigi Pisani (1828–1908) in 1899, the collection has continued to grow and now consists of more than 16,000 coins, commemorative medals and dies.

 The coins are testimony to centuries of foreign rulers, almost each imprinting their gods, themselves or their coats of arms on local coinage.
 The collection boasts coins from each occupation including, Punic, Roman, Byzantine, Muslim, Norman, Aragonese, the Order of St John and British.
 The museum houses the most comprehensive collection of coinage from the Order of St. John including rare specimens.

 The coins and medals mark important events.
 One of note is the copper fiduciary coins, introduced by La Valette following the building of Valletta.
 It is marked with the words NON AES SED FIDES (not copper but trust) and replaced the silver scudi with copper coins, a testimony to the changing relationship of the Order to the Islands which it would occupy for another two hundred years.

 Plans

-The museum plans to open the first floor galleries and expand the exhibition in the near future to include archaeological artifacts from the Roman and Medieval Periods.
+The museum plans to open the first floor galleries and expand the exhibition in the near future to include archaeological artefacts from the Roman and Medieval Periods.

 Opening hours

-Between January and September, the museum is open Monday to Sunday from 9am until 5pm, with last admission at 4.30pm.
+Between January and September, the museum is open Monday to Sunday from 9 am until 5 pm, with last admission at 4.30 pm.

-During the months of October, November and December, opening hours are from 9am until 6pm, with last admission at 5.30pm.
+During the months of October, November and December, opening hours are from 9 am until 6 pm, with last admission at 5.30 pm.

-It is closed on Good Friday, Christmas Eve and Day, and New Year's Eve and Day.
+It is closed on Good Friday, Christmas Eve and Christmas Day, and New Year's Eve and New Year's Day.